tferr/Scripts/README.md

   Maven project implementing the Java [plugins](./BAR/README.md#bar-plugins) bundled with BAR.
 The files organizing the [BAR menu](./BAR/README.md#bar-menu) are also described in this section.

 ## [Snippets][Snippets]
-  A depository of generic and reusable scripts to be used as scripting templates, such as:
+  A depository of generic and reusable scripts to be used as scripting templates, including:

   1. (py) [Median Filter](./Snippets/README.md#median-filter)
   2. (ijm) [Process Folder](./Morphometry/README.md#process-folder)